View of the of Peter and Paul Fortress and the Neva River

 Church of the

 at Bogoliubovo (1165)

-Since the spring of 2002, the Department has had an agreement with ACTR that classifies the ACTR semester and academic year programs in Russia as Notre Dame facilitated programs.
-ACTR has been sending students to study in Russia since 1976 with sites in Moscow, St. Petersburg, and Vladimir; they have recently added a new option- The Business Russian Language and Internship Program.
+Since the spring of 2002, the Department has had an agreement with ACIE that classifies the ACIE semester and academic year programs in Russia as Notre Dame facilitated programs.
+ACIE has been sending students to study in Russia since 1976 with sites in Moscow, St. Petersburg, and Vladimir; they have recently added a new option- The Business Russian Language and Internship Program.
 Each program is staffed by a full-time American residential director, and one day a week is designated for excursions to places of cultural interest.
 In addition, special opportunities such as in-country research projects or internship positions in business and non-governmental organizations can be arranged.
-For more information on the ACTR Russian language programs, visit the International Study Programs Website.
+For more information on the ACIE Russian language programs, visit Notre Dame Russia Program.